supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 I cropped the image but you can view the original [here](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f7/Cynefin_framework_by_Edwin_Stoop.jpg/1920px-Cynefin_framework_by_Edwin_Stoop.jpg).

 What was very powerful in this image was "**the art of learning how to play**".
 This had HUGE implications for me!
 Child who never kicked a football approaches it, kicks it, gets feedback and adjusts!
-He observes and adapts and is not afraid of not knowing what will happen!
+He has no idea what to do and no idea what will happen when he does something!
+Yet he bravely approaches *the unknown*, sees what happens, gets feedback and goes from there.
+No step-by-step instructions, no manuals, no teachers, just uncertainty and a kid!

 There is just something very beautiful about this, after being schooled for so many years and everything I knew revolved around direct instructions from teachers and parents.
-This is so impactful because it fighted (and won) my past life strategy how I should plan everything and I should always have step-by-step guidelines on things an so forth...
+This is so impactful because it fighted (and won) my past life strategy how I should plan everything and how I should always have step-by-step guidelines and profound reasoning why I should do something and how I should go about doing it, when in reality in some domains there is so much uncertainty, it is very poor strategy to work with your prior knowledge.
+Way better approach is to *lean towards darkness*, see what it is like there and slowly start revealing your surroundings and adapt to it.
-**"The path will be created with every step"** (rather than following some predetermined steps).
-BEAUTIFUL!
+> The path will be created with every step.
+The truth is out there... somewhere!

+Huge implications...
+I definitely am more comfortable with uncertainty these days and approach it with enthusiasm rather than getting anxious of not knowing what to do next!

 *18.12.2020*
 # Applicability of knowledge